spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 To avoid this issue, we recommend that you authenticate with the Docker registry before pulling images, especially if you are pulling from a private registry.
 This ensures you have access to the images you need and can pull them without restrictions or limitations.

-To log into a Docker registry from Kubernetes, you must create a secret containing your registry credentials.
+To log into a Docker registry from Kubernetes, you must create a secret that contains your registry credentials.
 You can use this secret in a Kubernetes deployment configuration to pull images from the registry.

 In this tutorial, you will log into a private docker registry to pull existing images of an application that you will deploy in Kubernetes.